-Covering 36,131 hectares (361 square kilometres), the Park lies in an area where the Canadian Shield meets the St. Lawrence Lowlands and where the Ottawa River meets the Gatineau River.
-With its unique and diversified ecosystems and heritage features, Gatineau Park is a prime destination that attracts some 2.7 million visits each year.
+Covering 36,131 hectares (361 square kilometres), the conservation park lies in an area where the Canadian Shield meets the St. Lawrence Lowlands and where the Gatineau River meets the Ottawa River.

 Take part in guided hikes with a nature interpreter, and discover Gatineau Park’s wildlife and ecosystems all year round.